Atmospheric Chemistry Division

 Fx.: +1 303 497 1400

-Some of my current research topics include e.g. the intercontinental transport of pollution across the Pacific and how it impacts regional and local air quality over North America, the impacts of boreal wildfires on air quality and climate, or the role of emissions of volatile organic compounds from vegetation on atmospheric trace species such as formaldehyde or ozone.
+Current research topics include e.g. the intercontinental transport of pollution across the Pacific and how it impacts regional and local air quality over North America, the impacts of boreal wildfires on air quality and climate, or the feedbacks between changes in climate, weather and air quality.

-The following article in Bridges Online provides a brief overview of my career path.
+Interview in Bridges Online.
 Bridges Online is a publication of the Office of Science and Technology of the Embassy of Austria in Washington, DC .

 How Pollution Affects Your Health – An Interview with RadioMD